 Economy on American Airlines is configured with 10-abreast seating.
 On a Boeing 777, this is notorious for being a rather tight squeeze.
 However, the front of Economy does feature a small “main cabin extra” section with slightly wider seats and more legroom.
 These seats can be purchased for an additional fee, or for free by American Airlines and oneworld elite members.

 Qantas and American Airlines codeshare on each others’ trans-Pacific flights, meaning either Qantas points or American AAdvantage miles can be earned and redeemed on either airlines’ flights.
+One advantage of redeeming Qantas points for American Airlines flights is that American does not pass on any fuel surcharges.

 Have you flown American Airlines lately?
 Share your experience HERE.